y-kent/CS121LabAct3CS1203Group5/README.md

 | Raras, Janna Alexis    | Dining Table             |
 | Villan, John David     | Bed                      |
 ___
+# OVERVIEW
+> This Python program simulates assembling and interacting with different types of furniture
 ### The Subclasses used:
 ```python
 class Sofa(Furniture)